An Overview of Strategic Planning & Execution

 Your Strategy Model helps guide your people as to how to structure their 'goals' - and in the suggested version above, this means adding both Projects and KPIs underneath the Objectives that you've already defined.

-You should probably go one step further in your structure though and suggest that for any Projects people add to the strategic plan, they also add in a corresponding series of Tasks to ensure that the Projects are tangible and actionable.
+You should probably go one step further in your structure though and suggest that for any Projects people add to the strategic plan, they also add in a corresponding series of Initiatives to ensure that the Projects are tangible and actionable.

 Whereas for KPIs, you should encourage people to divide their KPIs into those which are 'leading' and those which are 'lagging':